david-torres/scrapbots/README.md

 Scrapbots is a deck-building card-battler game set in a post-apocalyptic junk-punk future (Mad Max with robots).
 You take on the role of a Mechanic, a warlord who commands the remnants of robot armies against their enemies.
 These warlords are in constant conflict to control the last bits of humanity’s resources.
 Collect a pile of scrap and cobble together some Scrapbots to smash your opponent.

+Scrapbots takes inspiration from deck-building games such as Dominion, Star Realms/Hero Realms, Nightfall and Ascension.
+It is also inspired by card-battle style games such as Pokemon, KeyForge, Magic: The Gathering and Yu-gi-oh.

 ## Design Goals

-The goal of Scrapbots design is to be a quick-to-play, fast-paced card battler that is easy to learn but still has enough strategic/tactical depth to maintain a serious player’s interest.
-Scrapbots games are intended to last ~30 minutes.
+The goal of Scrapbots design is to be a fast-paced card-battler that does not require collecting cards or constructing decks.
+It also aims to be a deck-building game with an emphasis on persistent board elements and hand optimization.
+It should be easy to learn but still have enough depth to maintain a competitive player’s interest.
+Games are intended to last ~30 minutes.

+## Feedback

+This game is a work-in-progress.
+I'd love to hear your feedback, watch recordings of play, you can even modify the game and send me a pull request.

 ## Full Rules